awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/writing-with-agents.md

 ```

 **Example : Convert Multi\-Line Records**  <a name="example-convert-multi-line"></a>
 The following flow configuration parses multi\-line records whose first line starts with "`[SEQUENCE=`"\.
-Each record is first converted to a single line record\.
+Each record is first converted to a single\-line record\.
 Then, values are extracted from the record based on a tab delimiter\.
 Extracted values are mapped to specified `customFieldNames` values to form a single\-line record in JSON format\.

 ```
 {